Ph.D.: Department of Philosophy, University of Oregon, Eugene, Oregon, USA.

 Danish Hamid, Democracy, Pragmatism, and Law.

-Saee Abhyankar, Intersections between Classical Pragmatism and Feminist Philosophy.
+Saee Abhyankar, Intersections between Classical Pragmatism and Feminist Epistemologies of Ignorance.

 Priya Sharma (co-supervisor), Normative Considerations in Indian Surrogacy.